The “No Time” Approach To Maximize Productivity

 In today's cyber age, it's become easier to be in a constant state of busyness than it is to do nothing.
 Doing nothing has become unacceptable, and people associate it with irresponsibility and wasting valuable time.

-The myriad of activities and the multitasking world delude us as being more productive.
-The problem is we have lost the knowledge of balancing action with reflection.
-And the result can be psychological burnout.
+The myriad of activities and multitasking world delude us into thinking we are more productive.
+The problem is that we have lost the knowledge of balancing action with reflection, and the result can be psychological burnout.

 Author Kerri Smith reviews the importance of downtime and doing nothing in the scientific journal Nature.
 He explains that in a "do nothing" state, the brain isn't doing "nothing."
 Instead, it completes the unconscious tasks of integrating and processing conscious experiences.
 [1]